 Leave it to Apple to come up with the best AR/VR headset on its first attempt.
 We should not be surprised.
 Isn’t that what they did with the phone?
-Leave it to Shapr3D to come up with a way to use Apple’s headset for design.
+And leave it to Shapr3D to come up with a way to use Apple’s headset for design.
 Isn’t that what they did with the iPad?
 The brilliant little CAD company from Hungary has jumped into the Apple Vision Pro, again a chance to exploit hardware innovation to make CAD more natural.
 With the iPad, Shapr3D freed designers from keyboard and mice.
 With the Vision Pro, they free the designer from the flat screen and immerse them in a virtual reality.

 We are introduced to the new Apple Vision Pro by István Csanády, CEO and founder of Shapr3D at a special event in what will be the company’s hew Budapest headquarters.